ibm-cloud-docs/Cloudant/guides/model_data.md

 In relational databases, normalising data is often the most efficient way to store data.
 This makes a lot of sense when you can use JOINs to easily combine data from multiple tables.
-In Cloudant, you're more likely to need a HTTP GET request for each piece of data, so reducing the number of requests you need to build up a complete picture of a modeled entity will allow you to present information to your users more quickly.
+In {{site.data.keyword.cloudant_short_notm}}, you're more likely to need a HTTP GET request for each piece of data, so reducing the number of requests you need to build up a complete picture of a modeled entity will allow you to present information to your users more quickly.